kirru2198/Docker-2/Docker_network_Docker_Bridge.md

 When you run containers in Docker, they’re isolated from the host system and each other by default.
 The **bridge network** is a virtual network created by Docker on the host machine.
 Containers connected to this network can communicate with each other, but let's dive deeper into how this works:

+In the context of Docker, the term "host machine" refers to the physical or virtual machine that runs the Docker Engine.
+This is the machine on which your Docker containers are created, managed, and executed.

 #### 1. **Bridge Network Basics**
 - When you create containers and attach them to the **bridge network** (which is the default), Docker assigns each container an **IP address** on a private subnet.
 This means each container on the bridge network is **isolated** from the host and from containers not connected to this network.